Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Bone mineral density scan

-People with diabetes are at an increased risk for fractures and osteoporosis (bone loss).
+People with diabetes are at an increased risk for fractures and osteopenia or osteoporosis (bone loss).
 If you have additional risk factors, such as having previous fractures or having gone through menopause, talk to your doctor about a bone mineral density scan.
 A bone mineral density scan helps estimate the density of your bones and how likely they are to break.

 Peripheral artery disease (PAD) screening